angelespesobv/NBA/README.md

 # NBA
-Analysis of NBA Data using nbastatR and NBA API.
+Analysis of NBA Data using NBA API.